 Who dare criticise the Thin White Duke?
 I’m your Huckleberry.
 Let’s Dance.

 *Editorial insert from our ‘78 theology correspondent in the field* PostPunkMonk took me to task yesterday for a cheap Tin Machine dig when discussing which part of Bowie’s output fans (or detractors) consider the bald spot.
 He’s quite right.
 Tin Machine are not even close to bad.
 (Neither was Never Let Me Down in my opinion) in fact that’s the point of this post.
 This album kicks Arses.
 Multiple arses.
 Quite right!

 These days there’s been an appraisal of all of Zavid’s stuff.
 These days The Buddha of Suburbia is considered ambient soundtrack gold… Stay on target!
-Listen to first Tin Machine album and it’ll rock your core.
-Opening with the magnificent Heaven’s In Here and diving into the exclusive club of Band/Song/Album-Title that Motörhead, Maiden and Sabbath all belong to it’s a great way to set the stall out.
+Listen to the first Tin Machine album and it’ll rock you to your core.
+Opening with the magnificent Heaven’s In Here and diving into the exclusive club of Band/Song/Album-Title that Motörhead, Maiden and Sabbath all belong to, it’s a great way to set the stall out.
 Under The God is a prophetic belter of a rock anthem.
-It’s almost pre-grungeits so post-punk.
-It’s absolutely ruddy brilliant and it could’ve been written about 2021.
-I Can’t Read is where he really slips up though.
+It’s almost pre-grunge it’s so post-punk.
+It’s absolutely ruddy brilliant and it could’ve been written about 2021… Here it is though!
+I Can’t Read is where he really slips up.

 “I can’t read and I can’t write down, I don’t know a book from countdown”